-2.8.1 PCI/PCI-X Riser Card
+2.9.1 PCI/PCI-X Riser Card

-The PCI/PCI-X riser card, which is the default riser card installed in the assembly, supports one 3.3 V 64-bit slot and speeds of 33 or 66 MHz for PCI and 66, 100, or 133 MHz for PCI-X. The bus speed varies from 66 MHz to 100 MHz depending on the type of PCI add-in card configured in the PCI-X riser card.
-For detailed information about the pinouts and electrical specifications, see the Intel[®] Carrier Grade Server TIGW1U Technical Product Specification.
+The PCI/PCI-X riser card supports one 3.3 V 64-bit slot and speeds of 33 or 66 MHz for PCI and 66, 100, or 133 MHz for PCI-X. The bus speed varies from 66 MHz to 100 MHz depending on the type of PCI adapters configured in the PCI-X riser card.
+For detailed information about the pinouts and electrical specifications, see the Intel[®] IP Network Server NSW1U Technical Product Specification.

-2.8.2 PCI Express Riser Card
+2.9.2 PCI-Express Riser Card

-The PCI Express (PCIe) riser card implements a x8 link interface and can be used with add-in cards with a x1, x4, or x8 interface.
-For detailed information about the pinouts and electrical specifications, see the Intel[®] Carrier Grade Server TIGW1U Technical Product Specification.
+PCI Express (PCIe) riser card implements a x8 link interface and can be used with addin cards with an x1, x4, or x8 interface.
+For detailed information about the pinouts and electrical specifications, see the Intel[®] IP Network Server NSW1U Technical Product Specification.

-2.9 Power Supply
+2.10 Power Supply

-The power subsystem has up to two power supply modules capable of operating in redundant mode and a power distribution board (PDB).
+The power subsystem can have up to two power supply modules capable of operating in redundant mode and a power distribution board (PDB).
 A power supply filler panel for the empty power supply site is supplied for systems without redundancy.

-The power supply is rated for 450 W output capability in full AC (or DC) input voltage range.
+The power supply is rated for 450 W output capability in full AC or DC input voltage range.

-2.10 System Cooling
+2.11 System Cooling

-There are three cooling areas in the Carrier Grade Server TIGW1U: front panel board area, PCI area, and CPU-memory-HDD area.
+There are three cooling areas in the NSW1U systems: front panel board area, PCI area, and the CPU/Memory/HDD area.

-Figure 8.
+Figure 11.
 Cooling Areas

-2.10.1 Front Panel Cooling Area
+2.11.1 Front Panel Cooling Area

-The left one-fourth of the SFP board and the portion of the power distribution board (PDB) in this area are cooled by $40 \times 40 \times 56$ mm PSU dual-rotor fans.
-One PSU fan is sufficient to cool this portion of the front panel board area and two PSU fans provide cooling redundancy for this area.
+The left one-fourth of the EFP front panel board and the portion of the PDB in this area are cooled by $40 \times 40 \times 56$ mm dual-rotor fans internal to the PSUs.
+One PSU is sufficient to cool this portion of the front panel board area and two PSUs provide cooling redundancy for this area.

-PSU fans draw air in through the front bezel and from vents in the left front side of the chassis.
-The air is exhausted out the rear of the PSUs.
-The left wall of the PCI fan air duct and the PSU guide wall provide an air flow barrier between the front panel board cooling area and the PCI cooling area.
+PSU fans draw air in through the bezel from the front of the system and from vents in the left front side of the chassis over this portion of the front panel board and PDB, through and exhausting out the rear of the PSUs.
+The left wall of the PCI fan air duct and the PSU guide wall provide an air flow barrier between the front panel board cooling area and the PCI cooling area

-2.10.2 PCI Cooling Area
+2.11.2 PCI Cooling Area

-The 40 x 40 x 28 mm single-rotor PCI fan cools the portions of the server board, PDB, and SFP that are in this area as well as a PCI add-in card installed in the riser card assembly.
+The $40 \times 40 \times 28$ mm single-rotor PCI fan cools the portions of the BB, PDB, and EFP that are in this area as well as any PCI adapter card installed in the riser card assembly.

-The PCI fan draws in air is through the front bezel and exhausts through the rear of the system.
+The PCI fan draws in air through the front bezel exhausts it out the rear of the system.
 A plastic air duct directs the air flow in this area, houses the PCI fan, and provides air flow barriers between:

-- The front panel board and the PCI cooling areas - The PCI and the CPU / memory / HDD cooling areas
+- The front panel board and the PCI cooling areas - The PCI and the CPU-Memory-HDD cooling areas.

-A second plastic part behind the PCI air duct continues the air flow barrier between the PCI cooling area and the CPU / memory / HDD cooling area.
-The riser card provides the third portion of the air flow barrier between the PCI cooling area and the CPU / memory / HDD cooling area.
+A second plastic part located behind the PCI air duct continues the air flow barrier between the PCI cooling area and the CPU/memory/HDD cooling area.
+The riser card provides the third and final portion of the air flow barrier between the PCI cooling area and the CPU/memory/HDD cooling area.

-2.10.3 CPU / Memory / HDD Cooling Area
+2.11.3 CPU/Memory/HDD Cooling Area

-The server uses four 40 x 40 x 56 mm dual-rotor fans that are assembled in a sheet metal bracket attached to the chassis.
+The NSW1U system uses three 40 \times 40 \times 28 mm single-rotor fans that are assembled to a sheet metal bracket.